 Siberian Cat Overview

 Siberian cats are outgoing, friendly, curious, and playful.
 They are also more affectionate than Norwegian Forest cats.
-They are usually quick to the front door to greet their human companions when they come home.
+They usually run to the front door to greet their human companions when they come home.
 They like following their owners around to keep tabs on what is happening around the house.
 They also enjoy cuddling whenever they find an empty lap to climb into.

 What Are the Major Differences Between Norwegian Forest Cats and Siberian Cats?